andrepl/pyninepatch/README.md

 ## KNOWN ISSUES

-images with multiple stretchable areas may end up rendering one or two pixels short due to rounding errors.
+- images with multiple stretchable areas may end up rendering one or two pixels short due to rounding errors.
+- it's not super efficient.

 ## EXAMPLES

 ### Render a 9-patch to a specific size and display it on screen